epfl-dlab/aiflows/website/public/docs/getting_started/Quick_Start/quick_start.md

 flow_verse.sync_dependencies(dependencies)
 ```

 #### External Library Dependencies

-Each Flow on the FlowVerse should include a `pip_requirements.txt` file for external library dependencies (if it doesn't have any, the file should be empty).You can check its dependencies on the FlowVerse.
+Each Flow on the FlowVerse should include a `pip_requirements.txt` file for external library dependencies (if it doesn't have any, the file should be empty).
+You can check its dependencies on the FlowVerse.
 In general, if there are any, you need to make sure to install them.

 As you can see [here](https://huggingface.co/aiflows/ChatFlowModule/blob/main/pip_requirements.txt), the `ChatFlowModule` doesn't have any external dependencies, so we're all set.

 ### Step 3: Run the Flow!
-Import the flow you've just pulled:
+After executing `sync_dependencies`, the code implementation of `ChatFlowModule` has been pulled into the local repository.
+We can now just import it:
 ```python
 from flow_modules.aiflows.ChatFlowModule import ChatAtomicFlow
 ```

 Set your API information (copy-paste it):
 ```python